 But Mahmood has not lost sight of the taste of home that he says the Tenderloin offers so many immigrant families: “I think Tenderloin is the beacon of hope [San Francisco] used to represent and what I’d like to help recover.”

 This article has been updated to reflect that David Campos is a Stanford alumnus and currently serves as vice chair of the California Democratic Party.
 This article has also been updated to clarify that the $50,000 contribution figure may not reflect additional contributions made after Oct.
 4, and that the campaign raised $250,000 in its first month, according to Mahmood.
+This article has also been corrected to reflect that Thea Selby is a former board president and current trustee of San Francisco City College.
 The Daily regrets this error.